SeriousGuy888/gxrBot/README.md

 ## ~~g8cBot~~ g9lBot
-A bot with features exclusive to making the Grade 9 League better.
+A bot with features exclusive to making the g9l better.

 *(Newly not grade 8!
 Can you imagine being a grade 8?
 I certainly can't)*